 server) crashes, there is a chance that the last statements of the

 binary log are lost.
-To prevent this, you can make the binary log
+To prevent this, use the

-statement, it writes the whole transaction to the binary log and
+statement, it writes many prepared transactions to the binary log

 is rolled back by